slm-bj/english-corner/vincent_leo.md

 >
 > In colors on the snowy linen land

 Why "the winter chills"?
-It's a summer nigth.
+It's a summer night.

 B: Maybe the painting makes people feel cold.